Colorado Springs nightclub shooting: Aftermath

 A vigil was held on November 20 with standing room only at the All Souls Unitarian Church, which was also attended by several members of the City Council.

 Additional memorials and events were held throughout the week, which promoted spaces for people to gather and donate.

 Donation drives were set up shortly after the shooting from both local organizations and GoFundMe fundraisers for the victims and their families.

 On November 24, Colorado Springs evangelical ministry Focus on the Family was targeted with a graffiti message, reading: "Their blood is on your hands.
 Five lives taken."
-The Focus on the Family organization actively advocates for people to "leave homosexuality" and follow Christ.
-According to The Independent, the conservative ministry "has lobbied against LGBT+ rights and characterised LGBT+ identities as 'a particularly evil lie of Satan'".
-The Human Rights Campaign has said that they "promote many dangerous ideas, practices and programs that cause real harm to LGBT+ people and their families", while the Southern Poverty Law Center considers the ministry to be a lobbying group that is central to the anti-gay movement of the religious right.

-Accused